PLEASE NOTE: Friday, February 18, 2022 was the final day we posted our COVID-19 dashboard.

 How Penn State Health is Managing COVID-19

 - With guidance from our emergency special pathogens team, Penn State Health has been able to effectively manage patients with special illnesses while safeguarding other patients, hospital visitors, health care workers and the community at large.

-- Screenings remain are in place for all intake staff to identify higher risk patients.
+- Screenings remain in place for all intake staff to identify higher-risk patients.